arelate/theo/README.md

 To install theo you'll need a Go installed on your machine.
 Please follow [official instructions](https://go.dev/doc/install) to do that.

-Assuming Go is properly installed, you can then run `go install github.com/arelate/theo@latest` to install the latest available version of theo.
+When Go is properly installed, you can then run `go install github.com/arelate/theo@latest` to install the latest available version of theo.

 ## Configure theo to connect to vangogh

 Before using any of the commands below, theo needs to be set up to connect to vangogh:

-    - `theo set-vangogh-connection <protocol> <address> <port> <username> <password>` - you need to provide at the very least address (e.g. vangogh.example.com), username and password for users authorized to download from that vangogh instance
+    - `theo set-vangogh-connection <protocol> <address> <port> <username> <password>` - you need to provide address (e.g. vangogh.example.com), username and password  for users authorized to download from that vangogh instance.
+Other parameters are optional
     - `theo test-vangogh-connection` - will perform a series of connectivity and authorization tests to validate your settings

-This is only need to be done once and theo will use those settings from that moment.
+This is only needed to be done once and theo will use those settings from that moment.
 If you ever need to reset this configuration, `reset-vangogh-connection` can help with that.

 ## Installing native versions with theo